precup/bimon/README.md

 Multiplying my clean, flagless build (6.5 minutes) and the current official compressed Linux build size (about 58 MB) by 20k gives you 90 days and 1.2 TB, neither of which are acceptable.

 However, reality is much kinder.
 With the right flags and incremental builds, I'm averaging 37 seconds and 7.8 MB per version.
 Multiplying those by 20k gives you 9 days and 160 GB, which is a lot more manageable.
-For the ~2500 commits back to the last minor version, that's just over a day and about 20 GB, pretty chill.
+For the ~2500 commits back to the last minor version, that's just over a day and about 20 GB, pretty reasonable.

 1 in N passes have significantly worse performance on both speed and size because the commits are less similar, so it's hard to justify for small N (<= 8) compared to just compiling everything.